Ashishkumbhar01/TAMP-Server/README.md

 ## TAMP Server

-TAMP Server for Android Operating System or Mobile 📱 and Laptops  💻
+TAMP Server for Android/ Operating System or Mobile 📱 and Laptops  💻

 ![TAMP](./TAMP.png)